eqNj/eqN-PD2-Filter/README.md

 ![Filter Levels](https://raw.githubusercontent.com/eqNj/eqN-PD2-Filter/Filter-Sub/FiltLevel.jpg)

-#### FYI: You can toggle the filter strictness level, or switch to the 'ShowRecipes' filter level, by holding CTRL + clicking on the PD2 in-game 'Settings' button, then adjusting your filter level under the 'Item' tab.
+#### You can toggle the filter strictness level, or switch to the 'ShowRecipes' filter level, by holding CTRL + clicking on the PD2 in-game 'Settings' button, then adjusting your filter level under the 'Item' tab.
 These filters use this functionality heavily.

 ## Brief Summary